 In the bowl of a free standing mixer equipped with a whisk attachment, add the gelatin and 1/2 cup of the cold water.
 Do not stir.

-In a large pan combine the sugar, corn syrup and remaining ½ cup of cold water.
+In a large saucepan combine the sugar, corn syrup and remaining ½ cup of cold water.
 Stir to dissolve.

-Equip the pan with a candy thermometer and bring to a simmer over Medium-High heat; do not stir.
+Equip the saucepan with a candy thermometer and bring to a simmer over Medium-High heat; do not stir.
 Allow mixture to simmer until it reaches 240 degrees on the thermometer.

-- Carefully pour the sugar mixture into the bowl of the mixer with the gelatin.
+Slowly pour the sugar mixture down the side of the bowl of the mixer with the gelatin.
 Start the mixer on low speed and once the two mixture have combined raise the speed to high and allow to mix for 15 minutes when mixture will be light and airy.